rocket-pool/old.docs.rocketpool.net/src/guides/node/performance.md

 Note that the app has a free version, and paid options with convenience features like homescreen widgets.

-### Uptimerobot: port-scanning for uptime
+### Uptimerobot: Port-scanning for Uptime

-The [Uptimerobot]( https://uptimerobot.com/ ) service is a simple service that scans an ip address for an open port.
+The [Uptimerobot](https://uptimerobot.com/) service is a simple service that scans an IP address for an open port.
 If your machine becomes unavailable on the port you specified, Uptimerobot can send you a notification that there is an issue.
-The service was a wide variety of notification options, including email, push notification, SMS, phone call and webhooks.
+The service was a wide variety of notification options including email, push notification, SMS, phone call, and webhooks.

 The setup screen looks something like this:

 ![](./local/images/uptimerobot.png)

-The ip to monitor is the remote ip of your node, which you can find by logging into your node by `ssh` or physically, and opening [icanhazip.com]( https://icanhazip.com/ ) in a browser or running the following command in your terminal:
+The IP to monitor is the external IP of your node, which you can find by logging into your node by `ssh` or physically, and opening [icanhazip.com](https://icanhazip.com/) in a browser or running the following command in your terminal:

 ```shell
 curl icanhazip.com
 ```

-The port to monitor depends on your node setup.
-If your node is set up for SSH access on port `22` for example, you could monitor that.
-You could also use the ports used by your consensus and execution clients.
-If you are staking at home, you might have port-forwarded these on your router, making them suitable for remote port monitoring.
+The port to monitor depends on your node setup; users running the typical Smartnode installation will likely have forwarded ports 30303 and 9001 for the Execution and Consensus clients respectively, so these are good choices for uptime monitoring.

 ### Rocketpool Metrics Dashboards

 There are multiple community-lead initiatives to provide an overview of your node performance, as well as the Rocket Pool network as a whole.

-Community member `VGR` made the [rp-metrics-dashboard.com]( https://www.rp-metrics-dashboard.com/ ) where you can view in-depth statistics on your node, the network and even the [high scores]( https://www.rp-metrics-dashboard.com/highscores ) or the best performing nodes.
+Community member `VGR` made the [rp-metrics-dashboard.com](https://www.rp-metrics-dashboard.com/) where you can view in-depth statistics on your node, the network and even the [high scores](https://www.rp-metrics-dashboard.com/highscores) or the best performing nodes:

 ![Rocketpool Metrics Dashboard screenshot](./local/images/rp-metrics-dashboard.com.png)

-A more minimalist tool is the [rocketscan.dev]( https://rocketscan.dev/ ) tool made another community member.
+A more minimalist tool is the [rocketscan.dev](https://rocketscan.dev/) tool made another community member.
 It features detailed network and node metrics, including a timeline of your node activity.

 ![Rocketscan screenshot](./local/images/rocketscan.dev.png)

 ### Scripting with Pushover (advanced)

-The [Pushover]( https://pushover.net/ ) service allows you to send yourself push notifications.
+The [Pushover](https://pushover.net/) service allows you to send yourself push notifications.

 ::: warning NOTE
 This is an advanced activity to undertake.